AstroKen/loadTecPlot/README.md

 fileData.loadFile()
 ```

-You can access to file contents from fileData object.
+You can access file contents from fileData object.